How to find the best Alibaba legitimate and verified suppliers

 • Trade fair

-• Sourcing agent/ agency
+• Sourcing agent / agency

 The B2B marketplace

-Unless you’ve been living under a rock, you’ve probably heard of Alibaba.
+Unless you've been living under a rock, you've probably heard of Alibaba.
 For the novice, Alibaba is an excellent place to start.
-As it’s the largest and most well-established B2B marketplace, it’s a straightforward place to start your search.
-Many people argue that there is a lot of ‘noise’ to wade through on Alibaba, and Global Sources is a better option in that respect.
+As it's the largest and most well-established B2B marketplace, it's a straightforward place to begin your search.
+Many people argue that there is a lot of 'noise' to wade through on Alibaba, and Global Sources is a better option in that respect.
 We would agree, but for the beginner, Alibaba is simple to use, with more products on offer, and quite often lower MOQs.

 The Trade Fair

 As they say, nothing beats being there.
 Visiting a trade fair like The Canton Fair in Guangzhou can be an eye-opening experience for an eCommerce business owner.
-Not only does it allow you to connect with suppliers face to face, but it’s a fantastic way to find new products and see what’s coming through the pipeline in your particular niche.
-Alas, 2020 has made visiting a trade fair rather difficult - so this option might be ‘on-hold’ for many.
-Fingers crossed for 2021.
+Not only does it allow you to connect with suppliers face to face, but it's a fantastic way to find new products and see what's coming through the pipeline in your particular niche.

 The Sourcing Agent